allisonplus/wild-unknown/readme.md

 * Edit the theme information in the header of style.scss to meet your needs

 #### 2. Setup
-- Gulp is setup for uglifying JavaScript and compiling SASS
+- Gulp is setup for a lot of things, including uglifying JavaScript and compiling SASS
-- Download the repository and type `npm install` (or `sudo npm install`) to install the necessary Gulp packages
+- Download the repository and type `npm install` (or `sudo npm install`) while within the `themes/starter-theme` folder to install the necessary Gulp packages

+### 3. Gulp Tasks

+From the command line, type any of the following to perform an action:

+`gulp watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.
+Also kicks off BrowserSync.
+`gulp icons` - Minify, concatenate, and clean SVG icons.
+`gulp i18n` - Scan the theme and create a POT file.
+`gulp sass:lint` - Run Sass against WordPress code standards.
+`gulp js:lint` - Run Javascript against WordPress code standards.
+`gulp scripts` - Concatenate and minify javascript files.
+`gulp sprites` - Generate an image sprite and the associated Sass (sprite.png).
+`gulp styles` - Compile, prefix, combine media queries, and minify CSS files.
+`gulp` - Runs the following tasks at the same time: i18n, icons, scripts, styles, sprites.